Rochester subway

 The railroad was designed to reduce interurban traffic on city streets and to facilitate freight interchange between the railroads.
 The line was operated on a contract basis by New York State Railways from 1927 to 1938, and by the Rochester Transit Corporation (RTC) from 1938 until its closure.
+Trains ran on the left, because the system included the unidirectional vehicles with doors on the right and all stations had island platforms.

 The last day of passenger service was June 30, 1956.
 Portions of the right-of-way were used for expressway construction, while the rest was abandoned and filled in over the years.
 The largest remaining section is a stretch of tunnel under Broad Street from Exchange Street to the intersection of Court Street and South Avenue.

 History

 Construction

 Planning for the construction of a subway in Rochester began around 1910 as the Erie Canal was re-routed from downtown Rochester to pass south of the city.
 The plans were supported by a feasibility study from engineer George F. Swain and promoted by Mayor Hiram Edgerton and other civic leaders.
 In 1918, the new canal route was completed, and in 1919 the abandoned portion of the canal was bought by the city to serve as the route of the subway.
 It was believed the subway would provide several benefits to the city.
 In addition to providing a cross-town commute to residents in the northwest and southeast of the city, the railroad would double as a belt line connecting the five freight railroads that then ran through Rochester, which were previously disconnected.
 Interurban trolleys would also be routed into the subway to reduce traffic congestion on the surface streets.
 Construction was approved by the city council on November 22, 1921, and began in May 1922.
 The project had universal approval from Rochester's newspapers, chamber of commerce, and labor unions.